Find Grad Schools

 20% Racial-Ethnic Minorities*

 The 8th most popular school in the country for apparel and textiles majors who are seeking their master's degree is Mississippi State University.
-The average in-state tuition for full-time undergraduates is $9,665 per year, while in-state graduate students, on average, pay $9,665 per year.
+Each year, around 22,900 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $9,248 per year, while in-state graduate students, on average, pay $9,398 per year.
 During the most recent year for which we have data, 1 people received their master's degree in apparel and textiles from Mississippi State.
-About 100% of this group were women, and 20% were students from an underrepresented racial-ethnic group.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 #12